OSOceanAcoustics/echopype/docs/source/contributing.rst

 `<https://echopype.readthedocs.io>`_ redirects to the documentation ``stable`` version, `<https://echopype.readthedocs.io/en/stable/>`_, which is built from the ``stable`` branch on the ``echopype`` GitHub repository.
-In addition, the ``latest`` version (`<https://echopype.readthedocs.io/en/latest/>`_) is built from the ``main`` branch, while the hidden `dev` version (`<https://echopype.readthedocs.io/en/dev/>`_) is built from the ``dev`` branch.
+In addition, the ``latest`` version (`<https://echopype.readthedocs.io/en/latest/>`_) is built from the ``dev`` branch and therefore it reflects the bleeding edge development code (which may occasionally break the documentation build).
 Finally, each new echopype release is built as a new release version on ReadTheDocs.
-Merging pull requests into any of these three branches or issuing a new tagged release will automatically result in a new ReadTheDocs build for the corresponding version.
+Merging pull requests into ``stable`` or ``dev`` or issuing a new tagged release will automatically result in a new ReadTheDocs build for the corresponding version.

 We also maintain a test version of the documentation at `<https://doc-test-echopype.readthedocs.io/>`_ for viewing and debugging larger, more experimental changes, typically from a separate fork.
+This version is used to test one-off, major breaking changes.